Ambiguity aversion: Compound lotteries

 In Halevy (2007) the experimental results show that ambiguity aversion is related to violations of the Reduction of Compound Lotteries axiom (ROCL).
 This suggests that the effects attributed to ambiguity aversion may be partially explained by an inability to reduce compound lotteries to their corresponding simple lotteries or some behavioral violation of this axiom.

 Gender difference

-Men are less risk-averse than women.One potential explanation for gender differences is that risk and ambiguity are related to cognitive and noncognitive traits on which men and women differ.
+Men are less risk-averse than women.
+One potential explanation for gender differences is that risk and ambiguity are related to cognitive and noncognitive traits on which men and women differ.
 Women initially respond to ambiguity much more favorably than men, but as ambiguity increases, men and women show similar marginal valuations of ambiguity.
 Psychological traits are strongly associated with risk but not to ambiguity.
 Adjusting for psychological traits explains why a gender difference exists within risk aversion and why these differences are not a part of ambiguity aversion.
 Since psychological measures are related to risk but not to ambiguity, risk aversion and ambiguity aversion are distinct traits because they depend on different variables.

-A framework that allows for ambiguity preferences

-Smooth ambiguity preferences are represented as: